shsagir/play-area-sync/docs/object-storage.md

 ### Implementation

 The fortrabbit Object Storage implements large parts of the S3 REST API making it compatible with most S3 clients, plugins and libraries.
-In fact, it still stores all objects in the highly available and endlessly scalable S3 - it just provides
+In fact, it stores all objects in the highly available and endlessly scalable S3 space.

 ## Booking & scaling

 The Object Storage is available as a core App Component.
-As a component it is completely optional and it comes in different sizes.
+It is completely optional and it comes in different sizes.
 You can [scale](scaling) it up and down any time without downtimes from the Dashboard.

 ## Pricing